-Originally, the maximum amount of short-term transitional leave an inmate was eligible for was 30 days.
+Originally, the maximum amount of short-term transitional leave an AIC was eligible for was 30 days.
 In 2013, the legislature expanded STTL to 90 days.
 Due to the overall success of the program, stemming from the low rate of STTL failures, cost savings to the State of Oregon, and the postponement of additional prison construction, the program was again expanded in 2018 to 120 days.
-The amount of STTL an inmate is eligible for depends on their sentencing date.
+The amount of STTL an AIC is eligible for depends on their sentencing date.

 Q: Who is eligible for STTL?

 A: For an AIC to qualify for Short-term Transitional Leave (STTL):

 The crime must be statutorily eligible for STTL